 We’d all like to think that our attempts to improve the workplace will be enthusiastically welcomed and embraced by our teams.
-In reality, though, when launching any new change initiative, you’ll encounter five types of people:
+In reality, though, when launching any new change initiative, you’ll encounter four types of people:

 - Co-Pilots.
 These are the folks who will be your very first collaborators and will help you shape your change.
 Not only that, they have the skills to guide others through the change process.

 - Champions.
 They’re inspired by the possibilities of change.
 In fact, they may already have tons of ideas on what and how things need to change, even if they don’t necessarily have the skills to deliver it (yet).
 They’re also crucial sources of influence who help rally the troops.

 - Fence-sitters.
 They aren’t sure the organization will change—but they aren’t sure it won’t, either.
 Therefore, they’ll “sit it out” and wait for a sign of which way the wind is blowing before they lift a finger to help.
 This group accounts for about 70% of your organization, therefore for most change initiatives don’t expect to announce a change and be greeted by a vocal response.

 Once you’ve identified who falls into which camps, you should adopt a different approach to win each over to your cause: